 Thame Remembers Captain Colin George Price Cuthbert

-By the end of 1942, his battalion, the 51st Leeds Rifles, was fully trained and equipped with Churchill Mark IV tanks.
-They embarked in January 1943 for North Africa.
+By the end of 1942 his Battalion, the 51st Leeds Rifles, was fully trained and equipped with Churchill Mark IV tanks.
+The 51st Leeds Rifles was a long- standing Territorial Army unit which had converted to an armoured role in 1939.
+They embarked in January 1943 with the 25th Army Tank Brigade for North Africa.

-In May 1943, the battalion was engaged in the final ground attack against the German forces in Tunisia, and 145462 Captain Colin George Price Cuthbert was killed on the 7th May, near Bou Arada, the day the British Army entered Tunis and six days before the final German surrender in North Africa.
+In May 1943 the Battalion was engaged in the Medjez sector in the final ground attack against the German forces in Tunisia.
+Colin, age 25, and by then a Captain, was killed on 7th May, near Bou Arada, the day the British Army entered Tunis and six days before the final German surrender in North Africa.

 He was initially buried in Bou Arada Military Cemetery before his body was reinterred in July 1944.